phreeza/manuscript_axon_potentials/doc/manuscript.md

 ![The low-frequency component of the axon bundle EFP exceeds the high-frequency component in reach, in a manner depending on axon structure.
-Subplots **A**-**D** show the scaling of the low-frequency (blue lines) and high-frequency (green lines) frequency components for the bifurcating (solid lines) and non-bifurcating (dashed lines) cases on a doubly-logarithmic scale.
+Subplots **A**-**D** show the scaling of the low-frequency (blue lines) and high-frequency (green lines) components for the bifurcating (solid lines) and non-bifurcating (dashed lines) axons on a doubly-logarithmic scale.
 All distances are calculated from the center of the terminal zone.
 For comparison, scalings that follow $r^{-2}$ (red lines) and $r^{-3}$ (black lines) are also shown. (**A**) Scaling behaviour in the axial direction for the